Moffat Library: Library

 In 1994, the library was added to the National Register of Historic Places as well as its state equivalent.
 The next year, the Moffat Library Association changed its status from private to public.
 Today, the library holds more than 29,000 items with a circulation of 170,000.

 The library was forced to close and relocate its collection in 2011.
 Flooding from Hurricane Irene and Tropical Storm Lee reached the level of 6 feet (2 m) in the basement, damaging parts of the building's electrical and heating systems.
 A local corporation donated space for the collection to be relocated to in the two months library officials said it would take to complete repairs.

-On September 16, 2017 the library reopened its doors for the first time since being flooded by Hurricane Irene.
+More than six years later, on September 16, 2017, the library reopened its doors for the first time since being flooded by Hurricane Irene.
 The building featured new additions, renovations and restorations of historical items such as its Tiffany glass windows and clock tower.